Rahul9766/AI-Powered_Personal_Assistant/README.md

 #  AI-Powered Personal Assistant Chatbot

-Sophia is an AI-powered chatbot that acts as a personal assistant, capable of conversing with users, providing helpful information, and performing tasks using advanced AI and voice interaction technologies.
+ an AI-powered chatbot that acts as a personal assistant, capable of conversing with users, providing helpful information, and performing tasks using advanced AI and voice interaction technologies.

 ## Features
 - **Text-Based Interaction**: Users can ask questions and receive detailed responses through text.